-The framework for estimating fisheries-induced selection pressures has been applied to 13 new exploited fish stocks, bringing the current total of stocks analysed to 44.
-Estimation is currently in progress for 13 additional stocks (see Table 1).
+- The framework for estimating fisheries-induced selection pressures has been applied to 13 new exploited fish stocks, bringing the current total of stocks analysed to 57 (see Table 1). - ○ Outcome of ToR d.

-(Outcome of ToR d)

 Table 1.
 List of exploited stocks for which fisheries-induced selection pressures have been estimated.